juji-io/datalevin/doc/vector.md

 With this feature, Datalevin can be used as a vector database to support applications such as semantic search, image search, retrieval augmented generation (RAG), and so on.
-This feature is currently available on Linux and MacOS on both x86_64 and arm64 CPUs.
+This feature is currently available on Linux and MacOSX on both x86_64 and arm64 CPUs.

+## Native Dependencies

+The vector feature expects some native dependencies on your system.

+* Linux on arm64 and x86_64, needs OpenMP and Vectorized Math from GCC, e.g. on latest Debian/Ubuntu, `apt-get install g++-12 gcc-12`

+* MacOSX on arm64 and x86_64, needs the same from Clang, e.g. `brew install libomp llvm`

 ## Configurations

-These configurable options can be set when creating the vector index:
+These configurable options can be set when creating the vector index using
+Datalevin:

 * `:dimensions`, the number of dimensions of the vectors. **Required**, no default.